Last Updated on 8 September 2024 by Cycloscope

 A good middle point between flexibility and firmness is reached thanks to the vulcanized rubber that constitutes the main material of the saddle.

-Slightly lighter than a B17, with a weight of 464g, the C17 can’t still be considered a lightweight saddle, but do really a few grams more on the saddle matter when traveling by bike?
+Slightly lighter than a B17, with a weight of 464g, the C17 can’t still be considered a lightweight saddle, but does a few grams more on the saddle matter when traveling by bike?

 About durability, the nylon top of the Cambium saddles, although weatherproof, won’t really last like leather.